c8501024/DipoleFieldLines/README.md

 ## 🙋 Citation and Acknowledgement

-If you use this software in teaching or research, please cite:
+If you use this software in teaching or research, please cite using the given doi.

-**Dominik Mair**, University of Innsbruck

-> *"Visual Simulation of Electromagnetic Fields of Dipole Sources"*

-A `CITATION.cff` file can be provided upon request for citation formatting in BibTeX, EndNote, etc.

 ---